 - When you shampoo, give your scalp a light massage with your fingertips to promote circulation.

 - Avoid pulling, twisting or overbrushing your hair.

 - Minimize heating styling, bleaching and chemical treatments.

 - Manage and minimize stress.

-- Use a hair serum to encourage thicker, fuller looking hair, such as the popular GRO Hair Serum or GRO+ Advanced Hair Serum with CBD.
+- Use a hair serum to encourage thicker, fuller looking hair, such as the popular GRO Hair Serum or GRO+ Advanced Hair Serum with hemp.

 - Look for hair products designed for your hair needs.

-Remember that it will take some time — perhaps even several months — before you start to see new baby hairs growing.
-Have patience.
+Remember that it will take some time — perhaps even several months — before you start to see improvement.
+Have patience with yourself.

 Should I Worry About My IUD Causing Hair Loss?

 To put this all into perspective, risks are associated with any form of birth control.

 If you suspect your hormonal IUD is causing hair loss, talk to a gynecologist, dermatologist, endocrinologist or even a trichologist (a hair and scalp specialist) to rule out other potential causes.